 The entry hall's magnificent two stories, grand staircase, and dazzling rock crystal chandelier complement the gracious welcome that Marjorie Post extended to her guests.
 Footmen, stationed in the room where William-Adolphe Bouguereau's 1883 allegorical painting Night hangs, took the overcoats of male visitors.
 Female guests were attended to in the powder room just beyond the stairs.
-The powder room is sometimes closed, but if the door is open, take a moment to look inside.
+Located across from the powder room, the telephone room was originally used to take or make phone calls.